- Jeopardy! is a popular game show hosted by Ken Jennings and Mayim Bialik.

-Season 38 of Jeopardy! is a-go!
-The beloved American game show is currently airing weekdays, though without its longtime host Alex Trebek, who tragically died in November 2020.
-Alex’s final showed aired on January 8, 2021, after which a lineup of guest hosts took over.
-In August, executive producer Mike Richards was named the host of the syndicated version, while actress Mayim Bialik was chosen to host the primetime specials and spinoff series.
-However, Mike had to step down due to past controversies, so Mayim and former champion Ken Jennings were named interim hosts until the end of 2021.
+Season 39 of Jeopardy! premiered on September 12, 2022, and ended on July 28, 2023, with new permanent hosts Mayim Bialik and Ken Jennings.
+The beloved American game show is without its longtime host Alex Trebek, who tragically died in November 2020.
+Alex’s final show aired on January 8, 2021, after which a lineup of guest hosts took over.
+In August 2021, executive producer Mike Richards was named the host of the syndicated version, while Mayim was chosen to host the primetime specials and spinoff series.
+However, Mike had to step down due to past controversies, so Mayim and Ken were named interim hosts before the change was made permanent.

-Ken Jennings is the current host of ‘Jeopardy!’
+Ken Jennings was the latest host of Jeopardy!

 Mike Richards scandal

-Jeopardy! experience a lot of drama over the summer related to Mike’s job as host.
-Mike was an Executive Producer on the show when he was named permanent host in August.
+Jeopardy! experienced a lot of drama in the summer of 2021 related to Mike’s job as host.
+Mike was an Executive Producer on the show when he was named permanent host in August 2021.
 However, he announced he was stepping down as the host of the syndicated game show on Aug.
 20 following intense backlash and the resurfacing of past controversies.
 The decision came only days after The Ringer published a report that included controversial comments made by Mike on The Randumb Showpodcast in 2013 and 2014.
 In one episode, he called his co-host and former assistant Beth Triffon a “booth ho” and “booth slut.”
 In a 2014 episode, Mike said one-piece swimsuits made women look “really frumpy and overweight.”
 After these comments surfaced, the podcast was taken down and he apologized in a statement.